mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 ## Step 2: Enter metadata

-On the left navigation tree, select *Metadata information / Information on metadata* to enter optional elements used to capture information on who documented the dataset and when.
+On the left navigation tree, select *Document description* to enter optional elements used to capture information on who documented the dataset and when.
 Enter your `name` as netadata producer, and the `date` of the day in ISO format (YYYY-MM-DD).
 This is the date when the metadata, not the dataset, was produced.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_metadata_information_save.png)